 The Education Advisory Committee will be guided by the principles of respect and consensus decision making in their recommendations to the Director.
-Voting will be used when necessary.
+Voting will be used when necessary, in the case of a tie, the chair will break the vote.
 The policies and values of C/TFN must be adhered to in the decision making process.

-The Education Advisory Committee will sign and follow the C/TFN Terms of Reference to guide their behaviour, actions, remuneration, and jurisdiction.
+The Education Advisory Committee and alternates will sign and follow the C/TFN EAC Terms of Reference to guide their behavior, actions, remuneration, and jurisdiction.

-20.7 TRAINING APPLICATION NOTIFICATION
+20.7 APPLICATION NOTIFICATION